Dorothy Lichtenstein

 Dorothy Lichtenstein (born Dorothy Herzka; October 26, 1939 – July 4, 2024) was an American philanthropist.
 She was the second wife of artist Roy Lichtenstein, from 1968 to his death, in 1997.

-Life and career
+Early life and education

 Lichtenstein was born in the Crown Heights section of Brooklyn, New York City, on October 26, 1939 to Mathilda Thelma (Berkowitz) Herzka and Lloyd Herzka, a municipal judge.
+She attended Beaver College (now known as Arcadia University) in Cheltenham Township, Pennsylvania.

+Career and personal life

-She attended Beaver College.
-After studying art history there, Dorothy returned to New York City in the early to mid 1960s and became the director of the Paul Bianchini Gallery on 57th street.
-While at the Bianchini Gallery in the mid-1960s she met and eventually married Roy Lichtenstein in 1968.
+After studying art history in college, she returned to New York City in the early to mid-1960s and became the director of the Paul Bianchini Gallery on 57th Street in Manhattan.
+While at the Bianchini Gallery in the mid-1960s, she met and eventually married Roy Lichtenstein in 1968.

+She served on the International Council at New York City's Museum of Modern Art for many years.

-After the death of her husband in 1997, Dorothy Lichtenstein became president of the newly founded Roy Lichtenstein Foundation from 1999 to 2024.
-She died at her home in Southampton, New York on July 4, 2024, at the age of 84.
+After the death of her husband in 1997, Lichtenstein became president of the newly founded Roy Lichtenstein Foundation from 1999 to 2024.

+Death

+She died at her home in Southampton, New York, on July 4, 2024, at the age of 84.